 Redpath Toronto Waterfront Festival

-July 1 to 3, 2016 along the Toronto Waterfront and at HTO Park.
+July 2017 (dates to be announced) along the Toronto Waterfront and at HTO Park.
 Visit the official website: TOWaterfrontFest.com.
 ShareThis

 The Ultimate Waterfront Festival